Church Insurance: Top Companies, Cost & Coverage

 Typically, commercial property insurance follows a named peril structure, meaning coverage applies to the named perils in the policy.
 These perils include fire, vandalism, windstorms, theft, and hail.

-Organized religion in America predates the revolution.
-Many church buildings are hundreds of years old, and one informal study found the average age of a church building is 92 years old.
+Organized religion in America predates the American Revolution.
+Many church buildings are hundreds of years old, and one informal study in 2022 found that the average age of a church building is over 90 years old.
 Older buildings present insurance risks—outdated wiring and plumbing, older roofs, and toxic construction materials, like asbestos, can all translate into a higher premium.

-Because workers’ compensation insurance is not federally regulated, it is up to each state; however, nearly every state requires this policy for organizations with at least one employee.
+While workers’ compensation insurance is not federally regulated, nearly every state requires this policy for organizations with at least one employee.
 If an employee becomes injured or ill because of their job, workers’ comp covers the medical bills and some form of wage replacement until they can return to work.

 - The pastor breaks a finger using a hammer